 - 1. Take the Eagle to a non-hazardous location with fresh-air conditions. - 2.
-Turn on the Eagle and allow one minute for warm up.

-- 3. Press and hold the AIR/▲ button until a tone sounds.
+Attach the Remote Detector to the Eagle, either directly or with an extender cable.
+(See "Starting Up the Eagle" on page 11 for more details.) - 3.
+Turn on the Eagle and allow one minute for warm up. - 4.
+Press and hold the AIR/▲ button until a tone sounds.

-The Eagle automatically sets the combustible gas and toxics circuits to zero and the oxygen circuit to 20.9%. - 4.
-Screw the regulator to the calibration cylinder. - 5.
-Connect the calibration tubing to the regulator.
+The Eagle automatically sets the combustible gas and toxics circuits to - zero and the oxygen circuit to 20.9%. - 5.
+Connect the calibration tubing to the regulator. - 6.
+Connect the calibration tubing to the calibration cup. - 7.
+Stand the Eagle up on its bottom end (if the Remote Detector is directly connected). - 8.
+Fit the calibration cup over the bottom end of the Remote Detector case.
+The cup is indexed to fit the Remote Detector.